ufidon/comsec/lectures/mod2/README.md

 ---
 - two ways attacking secure hash functions
   - cryptanalysis attack
-    - exploit logical weekness in the algorithm
+    - exploit logical weakness in the algorithm
   - brute-force attack
     - strength of hash function depends solely on the length of the hash code
 - applications